nmcl/scratch/openwhisk/README.md

 wsk -i ...

-Kinda old now.
+This project is old now.
 Assume stale.